cmss13-devs/web/pve-guide.md

 * ![USCM](../assets/smartgun.png) **M56A2 Smartgun** <small>Oh my god, who touched Sasha?
 WHO TOUCHED MY GUN?!
 </small>

 Squad support weapon.
-M250 10x28mm rounds, so hits harder than the M41, but burns through your ammo with a much faster cyclic rate of fire and rounds that are miles better than the 2/4’s M56 smartguns.
+Typical ammo are the M250 10x28mm rounds, so it hits harder than the M41, but burns through the ammo thanks to a much faster cyclic rate of fire.
+These rounds are miles better than the 2/4’s M56 smartguns get saddled with.
 IFF stops ya if there's a marine in your sights, but ya can’t cause friendly fire.
 Better also have someone help carry your spare rounds, each gunner gets a box of loose rounds to reload their drums from.

 * ![USCM](../assets/shotgun_new.png) **M120 Tactical Shotgun** <small>Knock knock, open up the door.</small>